 Features: 3 Color options, Noise Reduction Coefficient of 0.45, Class A fire rating

 Benefits: Solid acoustic performance, Extremely affordable, Provides excellent monitoring accuracy

 - Best Soundproofing Panels: Our Top 3

 - Best Acoustic Soundproofing Foam Panels: Individual Reviews

 - How To Choose the Best Acoustic Soundproofing Panels for You

 - Final Thoughts on The Best Acoustic Soundproofing Foam Panels

 If you aren’t looking to spend a lot, consider our Best Value pick, the Gator 12×2 Acoustic Pyramid Panels.
-They were basic, but they still significantly reduced sound bleed during the test, and performed very well considering their low price.
+They were basic, but still significantly reduced sound bleed during the test and performed very well considering their low price.

 Here’s the breakdown of our choices for the best acoustic soundproofing foam panels on the market!

 Clearsonic S2233 SORBER Panels – Our Top Pick